If you’re thinking of installing or replacing fence panels, our guide tells you everything you need to know to get you started.

 - Your right to erect a fence, wall or gate has already been cancelled by planners.

 If you’re simply maintaining, altering or improving an existing fence, you don’t need to get planning permission as long as you don’t make it higher.
 Neither do you need planning consent to remove a fence, unless the fence is in a conservation area.

-If you’re planning any kind of work that might impact on the people who live next door, it’s only neighbourly to check with them first.
+If you’re planning any kind of work that might impact the people who live next door, it’s only neighbourly to check with them first.